Scotland national rugby union team: Kit manufacturers and shirt sponsors

+SRU made NO money from sponsorship after their 1990 Grand Slam as their thistle was not registered.
+As a result, a new logo – a thistle containing a rugby ball – was designed in October 1990 by graphic designer Chic Harper (www.chicharper.com).
+This was launched on Thursday 22 November at Murrayfield, Edinburgh with a £1M sponsorship deal with Umbro.
+The new logo was first worn on the nation's shirts at Parc des Princes, Paris on Saturday 19 January 1991 with the name 'Scottish Rugby Union' below the thistle.
+This was soon replaced with just 'Scottish Rugby'.
+In recent times, the wording has been dropped altogether to leave only the thistle as the symbol of the Scottish team.

 In September 1993, a sponsorship deal was announced with The Famous Grouse, resulting in a sponsors' name being added to Scottish international players' kit for the first time in addition to the jersey manufacturers' emblem.
 In 1997 a new deal saw the Grouse logo appear on the Scotland jersey.
 Further deals followed and it became the longest association with a sponsor in world rugby.
 During this time, when Scotland played test matches in France, The Famous Grouse logo was replaced by the initials "TFG" due to the Evin law that bans any alcohol advertisement (including in sports events) in France.
 In May 2007, after seventeen years, The Famous Grouse ended its shirt sponsorship with the team.
 The Famous Grouse did maintain a low profile link to the Scottish Rugby Union by becoming the main spirit sponsor.
 This deal is thought to be worth a tenth of the original cost and forbids the Scottish Rugby Union from affiliating itself from any other whisky manufacturer.

 On 3 September 2007 it was announced that the then Rangers chairman Sir David Murray's company would become the new shirt sponsor, in a deal worth £2.7 million over three years.
 In August 2011, the Royal Bank of Scotland took over as main sponsors of Scottish Rugby, after Sir David Murray's company decided to end their sponsorship.
 BT became the primary shirt sponsor as part of the £20 million deal signed in 2014.
 In the summer of 2021 Peter Vardy Group replaced BT as principal partner and shirt sponsor.

 Between the 2007 Rugby World Cup warm up games and the 2013 South African quadrangular tournament, the fonts used for their number kit on the back of their kits were Crillee Extra Bold Italic.
 But since Macron took over as kit supplier, the number fonts on the back of their kits were Arial rounded MT bold (or Oswald Bold, during the 2015 Rugby World Cup).